mmhdbw/webminal-tutorials/Lesson6.md

-title: Lesson6 - Changing file attributes

-### Lesson6 - Changing file attributes
+# Lesson 6 - Changing file attributes

 Lets begin with a command that manipulates pathname,